anicolaspp/akka-persistence-maprdb/README.md

 The current version supports Persistence Read Side.
 The following two queries have been added.

 - `currentPersistenceIds()` gives back the persistence ids in a bounded stream that is closed after completion
 - `persistenceIds()` gives back the persistence ids in an unbounded stream that keeps open.
-New persistence ids will pushed into this stream.
+New persistence ids will be pushed into this stream.

 ```scala
 object QueryExample extends App {